readthedocs/ethicalads.io/content/posts/book-club-tips-and-reviews.md

 ## Book club goals & advice

-We've read 4 books in our book club so far, and we have learned a few tips and tricks for making sure it feels useful to everyone:
+We've read 4 books in our book club so far, and we have learned a few tips and tricks for making sure it feels valuable to everyone:

+* Don't overthink what is required to get started.
+We didn't have a concrete outcome when we started, and are still learning as we go.
+Just get started!
 * When you pick a book, have an actionable task that we want to be able to solve once we read the book.
     - As an example, our next book is around writing better email.
 Our goal is to improve our default email replies for publishers & advertisers in our support tooling.
 * Change the topics of the book each time, so that you're getting a well-rounded set of topics that affect your business.
     - We've covered open source, positioning, copywriting, and marketing thus far.
 * Make sure you're producing something when you read the book, otherwise it can feel like you're reading a lot of theory, but not putting that knowledge to work.
     - You'll also retain the information more if you're forced to use it, rather than just read it.
-* Don't overthink what is required to get started.
-We didn't have a concrete outcome when we started, and are still learning as we go.
-Just get started!

 ## How to run a book club